QuoSecGmbH/quosecgmbh.github.io/blog/grap_qakbot_navigation.md

 draft: false
 -->

-# Navigating QakBot samples with grap"
+# Navigating QakBot samples with grap

 grap is our tool to match binaries at the assembly code level, matching control flow graphs: https://github.com/QuoSecGmbH/grap/